Jack Straw Writers Program

 Top row and first image on bottom row: 2009-2013 Jack Straw Writers reading, writing, and recording at Jack Straw Productions (lobby photo by Levi Fuller, all others by Sherwin Eng); rest of bottom row: 2012 Jack Straw Writers at the Royal Room with the Bushwick Book Club Seattle (photos by Melissa Thompson)

-The 2014 Jack Straw Writers are Laurel Albina, Claudia Castro Luna, Margot Kahn, Loreen Lilyn Lee, Susan Meyers, John Mullen, Michelle Peñaloza, Gigi Rosenberg, Raúl Sánchez, Anastacia Tolbert, Jane Wong, and Kristen Millares Young.
+The 2014 Jack Straw Writers, selected by Curator Felicia Gonzalez, are Laurel Albina, Claudia Castro Luna, Margot Kahn, Loreen Lilyn Lee, Susan Meyers, John Mullen, Michelle Peñaloza, Gigi Rosenberg, Raúl Sánchez, Anastacia Tolbert, Jane Wong, and Kristen Millares Young.

 Laurel Albina is a Canadian born, Palestinian-American writer and union organizer.
 Her writing is deeply influenced by her parents' respective emigrations to Canada as a result of conflict and war.
 She is a 2011 alumnus of Hedgebrook and is currently attending The Writer's Studio at Simon Fraser University.
 Her poetry has been published in Grey Sparrow Journal and Prairie Fire Magazine.
 She lives in Vancouver, BC with her partner and two young children.